-➢ Option B - 750dpa
+Option B - 750dpa

-This option would meet OAN, including a reasonable uplift for Market Signals to improve affordability for younger age groups.
-It would also provide around 55dpa towards meeting the unmet need of neighbouring authorities.
+This option would almost meet OAN, including a reasonable uplift for Market Signals to improve affordability for younger age groups.
+Whilst Mid Sussex need would be met, it would not make any contribution towards the unmet needs of neighbouring authorities.